 Underage kids of many of my friends are highly active on Facebook.
-We have been discussing the issue of children’s safety on social networks.
-There have been a few instances when a friend contacted me saying that the Facebook account of his/her kid has been hacked.
-Surprisingly, in such cases, parents don’t seem to worry about what exactly their kids are doing on Facebook.
-They rather contact me to see if I can help them in recovering the kid’s account!
+And lately we have been discussing the issue of children’s safety on social networks.
+Surprisingly, in such cases, my friends don’t seem to worry about why were their underage kids on Facebook?.
+Instead they try to find someone who can help them in recovering the kid’s account!

 The state of affairs is worrisome and is marred by ignorance on parents’ part.
-Therefore, I decided to write about this issue.
+So, to put the things straight, I decided to write about this issue.
+I hope all my friends will read this and take care of their kids’ activities on Internet.

 The crux of this article is that if you are a parent of an underage kid who is glued to social networks –you should be watchful.
+Women and children are the most vulnerable groups on social networks.
 There are a number of things that can go wrong if Facebook is not used properly.
 Facebook was designed by adults for the adults.
 When one opens an account with Facebook –they ask for the birth date in order to see if the person is underage.
 Facebook management wants to confirm age because they have good reasons to do so.
-Although, it is very easy to lie to the system about age and get an account.
+But, it is very easy to lie to the system about age and get an account.
 The software system is helpless.
 But as a parent you should not be as helpless.

 Lets have a look at some of the problems your kids could possibly get into if Facebook is not used appropriately: